Tebmn/MoreToHear/README.md

 # More To Hear

-Adds several new Signals and Frequencies to find and listen to throughout the solar system!
+Adds several new Signals and Frequencies to find and listen to acrosss the solar system!

+Should provie a non-intruve, lore-friendly expereince.
+Does not alter or add any ship logs

 ![alt text](tebmn.moretohear.thumbnail.jpg)